 No brunch is complete without a cocktail, and this light, fizzy champagne punch can be prepared ahead of time so there’s no last-minute fussing.
 If you can, let the triple sec, brandy, Chambord, and pineapple juice chill for about four hours in advance—if not, throw a few ice cubes in (we won’t tell).
 Make a second punch bowl’s worth for the kids, subbing in simple syrup for triple sec, orange juice for brandy, raspberry juice for Chambord, and sparkling cider for the bubbly.

 With all the carbs and cocktails, you need something sweet and healthy to munch on.
 That’s where this Father’s Day brunch fruit salad comes in—cut up cantaloupe, pineapple, Cara Cara oranges, raspberries, and strawberries and toss in blackberries, blueberries, and seedless grapes.
 Make your own fruit salad dressing from fresh orange juice, lime, and honey, and garnish with some mint leaves.

 The last Father’s Day brunch recipe you need is one for dessert.
 Since dads tend to love chocolate, we think a vegan chocolate layer cake with buttercream frosting will end the day on a high note.
-The benefits of this sweet treat are that it’s a one-bowl wonder, and its ingredients like almond milk, applesauce, and vegan butter make it healthier than most other desserts.
+The benefits of this sweet treat are that it’s a one-bowl wonder, and its ingredients—including almond milk, applesauce, and vegan butter—make it healthier than many other desserts.